 Skills to Lead Program

-Participants will receive the latest information about techniques to succeed as a leader, will practice the applications of techniques through case study and role play, and will discuss how to transfer learned skills to the workplace.
+During the program, participants will receive the latest information about techniques to succeed as a leader, practice the applications of techniques through case study and role play, and discuss how to transfer learned skills to the workplace.
 Specific modules include: Understanding leadership, understanding yourself; using power and influence; negotiating; performance management; and working in teams.
 The program is highly individualized and includes a detailed self-assessment of one’s own leadership strengths and weaknesses, the establishment of a personal development plan and personalized coaching.

 - Every session includes a certificate of participation.

 - Complete three sessions for a leadership bronze belt from Coastal Carolina University's Executive Development Programs.